CS-433/ml-project-2-notaname_p2/README.md

    conda env create -f environment.yml conda activate ML_project2

+3. **Get pretrained Models**
+   You will need to redownload the UNet_model.pth and RC_params_opti.pth files and place them in the project folder.
+If you don't you might enconter an error stating the files are corrupted.
-3. **To get the best prediction open UNet_pred.ipynb on any editor and run all cells**
+5. **To get the best prediction open UNet_pred.ipynb on any editor and run all cells**

   ## Best Prediction and Getting other Predictions